 However, important as they were in the functional sense, lampholders were not the main priority for the Admiralty and McGeoch cleverly set up their newly acquired Warwick Works to manufacture a whole new range of watertight electrical equipment required for the safe wiring of ships and in particular for the connection of electricity supplies to and from the main switchboard.
 These included pendants, brackets, plugs & sockets, switches, control panels and many of the original patterns designed by the Admiralty.

-Many of these patterns, with modifications in some cases, are still in use today despite the increasingly sophisticated equipment that has been developed since those pioneering days.
+Many of these patterns remain in use today, sometimes with modifications, despite the development of increasingly sophisticated equipment since those pioneering days.

 Click poster for enlarged view.